Secret ingredients to quality software

 4. Do you know how to view changes made to a SharePoint page?

-Figure: Click on Page | Page History
+Figure: SharePoint | Page details

-sharepoint page history
+sharepoint version history

 Snipaste 2018 10 08 13 21 05

-Figure: Click on Show actions | Version History
+Figure: Show actions | Version History

 Snipaste 2018 10 08 13 22 46

-Figure: Version History listed
+Figure: Version history listed

 5. Do you know why to use the Rich text editor over the Markdown editor?